junxit/us-congress-code/title-10/chapter-4/sec-133b.md

     - **(B)** the senior procurement executive for the Department for the purposes of section 1702(c) of title 41; and
     - **(C)** the Defense Acquisition Executive for purposes of regulations and procedures of the Department providing for a Defense Acquisition Executive;
   - **(5)** overseeing the modernization of nuclear forces and the development of capabilities to counter weapons of mass destruction, and serving as the chairman of the Nuclear Weapons Council and the co-chairman of the Council on Oversight of the National Leadership Command, Control, and Communications System;
-  - **(6)** the authority to direct the Secretaries of the military departments and the heads of all other elements of the Department with regard to matters for which the Under Secretary has responsibility, except that the Under Secretary shall exercise supervisory authority over service acquisition programs for which the service acquisition executive is the milestone decision authority; and
+  - **(6)** the authority to direct the Secretaries of the military departments and the heads of all other elements of the Department with regard to matters for which the Under Secretary has responsibility, except that the Under Secretary shall exercise advisory authority over service acquisition programs for which the service acquisition executive is the milestone decision authority; and
   - **(7)** to the extent directed by the Secretary, exercising overall supervision of all personnel (civilian and military) in the Office of the Secretary of Defense with regard to matters for which the Under Secretary has responsibility, unless otherwise provided by law.
 - **(c)** *Precedence in Department of Defense.—*
-  - **(1)** *Precedence in matters of responsibility.—* With regard to all matters for which the Under Secretary has responsibility by the direction of the Secretary of Defense or by law, the Under Secretary takes precedence in the Department of Defense after the Secretary, the Deputy Secretary of Defense, and the Under Secretary of Defense for Research and Engineering.
+  - **(1)** *Precedence in matters of responsibility.—* With regard to all matters for which the Under Secretary has responsibility by the direction of the Secretary of Defense or by law, the Under Secretary takes precedence in the Department of Defense after the Secretary, the Deputy Secretary of Defense, the Chief Management Officer of the Department of Defense, and the Under Secretary of Defense for Research and Engineering.
-  - **(2)** *Precedence in other matters.—* With regard to all matters other than the matters for which the Under Secretary has responsibility by the direction of the Secretary or by law, the Under Secretary takes precedence in the Department of Defense after the Secretary, the Deputy Secretary, the Under Secretary of Defense for Research and Engineering, and the Secretaries of the military departments.
+  - **(2)** *Precedence in other matters.—* With regard to all matters other than the matters for which the Under Secretary has responsibility by the direction of the Secretary or by law, the Under Secretary takes precedence in the Department of Defense after the Secretary, the Deputy Secretary, the Chief Management Officer, the Under Secretary of Defense for Research and Engineering, and the Secretaries of the military departments.

 ## Source credit

 (Added Pub.
 L. 114–328, div.
 A, title IX, § 901(b), Dec.
 23, 2016, 130 Stat.
-2340.)
+2340; amended Pub.
+L. 115–91, div.
+A, title IX, §§ 902, 910(c)(3), Dec.
+12, 2017, 131 Stat.
+1511, 1518.)

 ## Notes

 ### Prior Provisions

 A prior section 133b was renumbered section 138a of this title.
 Another prior section 133b was renumbered section 118 of this title.

+### Amendments

+2017—Subsec. (b)(6).
+Pub.
+L. 115–91, § 902, substituted “advisory authority” for “supervisory authority”.
+Subsec. (c)(1).
+Pub.
+L. 115–91, § 910(c)(3)(A), inserted “the Chief Management Officer of the Department of Defense,” after “the Deputy Secretary of Defense,”.
+Subsec. (c)(2).
+Pub.
+L. 115–91, § 910(c)(3)(B), inserted “the Chief Management Officer,” after “the Deputy Secretary,”.

+### Effective Date of 2017 Amendment

+Pub.
+L. 115–91, div.
+A, title IX, § 902, Dec.
+12, 2017, 131 Stat.
+1511, provided that the amendment made by section 902 is effective Feb.
+1, 2018, and immediately after the coming into effect of the amendment made by section 901(b) of Pub.
+L. 114–328 (enacting this section).
+Pub.
+L. 115–91, div.
+A, title IX, § 910(c), Dec.
+12, 2017, 131 Stat.
+1518, provided that the amendment made by section 910(c)(3) is effective on Feb.
+1, 2018, and immediately after the coming into effect of the amendments made by section 901 of Pub.
+L. 114–328 (see Tables for classification).

 ### Effective Date